kubernetes/enhancements/keps/sig-storage/2639-secret-protection/README.md

     1. Disable the `SecretInUseProtection` feature gate.

 - Out-of-tree controller:
+  - Recommended method:
+    1. Redeploy out-of-tree controllers with `--secret-protection=disabled`
+  - Alternative method:
     1. Delete the out-of-tree secret protection controller,
     2. Manually delete the `snapshot.storage.kubernetes.io/secret-protection` finalizer from all the secrets.

 ###### What happens if we reenable the feature if it was previously rolled back?